The Cambridgeshire Burgesses

 Contact

-Mark BurgessMark Burgess was born in Kensington in 1877.
-His parents moved to London from Cambridgeshire and Berkshire and married in 1874.
-His father, also called Mark, was an ostler, but Mark junior took up carpentry as a trade and eventually had his own business making pianos.
-He used Kramburg as a trade name because it sounded foreign; it was formed from Mark backwards and the beginning of Burgess.
+Mark BurgessMark Burgess ought to have been an ostler like his father and grandfather before him.
+However my cousin Pete recalls being told that Mark was put off horses after having to ride barelegged.
+So after a brief career as a salt packer (1891 census) he took up carpentry and eventually had his own business making pianos.
+He chose Kramburg as a trade name because it sounded foreign; it was formed from Mark backwards and the beginning of Burgess.

-The ancestry tree for Mark is quite extensive now that I have traced several lines back to the eighteenth century.
-I have split it into two sections; one for each parent.
+The family tree for the younger Mark Burgess is quite extensive now that I have traced several lines back to the eighteenth century, so I have split it into two sections; one for each parent.

 As several names are repeated in these trees here are some explanatory notes for the links below.